arobri67/Cosmic-Hub/README.md

-# RTC - Project MERN1.
+# RTC - Project MERN1 - Cosmic Hub.

-A web application using Vite and React that interacts with one of NASA's official APIs.
-This application will allow users to view the astronomy picture of the day.

-## Cosmic Hub

-## RockTheCode - Project MERN1.
+This is a project that was made during the RockTheCode bootcamp (2023)

 ## Overview: